msteffan/fundamentals/04_chapter/02_lesson.md

 ## Switch Statement

 As we've seen before, we can choose which condition will be executed using `if...else...if`; however, if we have a lot of conditions, the code become a bit repetitive and hard to read.
-For example :
+For example:

 ```javascript
 // day of the week in a number, sunday is 0, saturday is 6